 Also, if you have a Flexi Pass and take a sleeper train arriving at your destination in the morning of the following day, only 1 day of travel will be required and not 2.
 The system works so that travelling by sleeper train between two days doesn’t use an extra day of travel of your pass.
 So you can travel for more kilometres&time for the value of 1 day!

 We arrived in Bratislava from Budapest at 1pm and had over 8 hours to visit the capital of Slovakia.
 At 10pm, we hopped on our night train from Bratislava to Krakow and reached Poland by 7am.
 After a good night of sleep we enjoyed the quiet and not busy at all morning to visit the best sights of Krakow peacefully.
-In total, when travelling from Budapest to Krakow with two different trains between 1pm and 7am the day after, we only used 1 day of travel of our Interrail Pass.
+Overall, by travelling from Budapest to Krakow with two different trains between 1pm and 7am the day after, we only used 1 day of travel of our Interrail Pass.

 9. WHERE&HOW TO BOOK: THE RAIL PLANNER APP

 There are few different ways to book your reservations.